dapr/docs/daprdocs/content/en/getting-started/install-dapr-cli.md

 ##### Installing a specific CLI version

-This example shows how to install CLI version `1.9.1`.
-Release candidates can be installed similarly, simply specify the version, e.g. `1.10.0-rc.3`.
+The following example shows how to install CLI version `1.9.1`.
+You can also install release candidates by specifying the version (for example, `1.10.0-rc.3`).

 ```bash
 curl -fsSL https://raw.githubusercontent.com/dapr/cli/master/install/install.sh | /bin/bash -s 1.9.1